inspec/inspec-aws/docs/resources/aws_iam_managed_policies.md

     end

 This resource allows filtering by scope.
-To list only AWS managed policies, set `Scope` to `AWS`.
-To list only the customer managed policies in your AWS account, set `Scope` to `Local`.
-If scope is not supplied `ALL` policies are returned.
+To list only AWS-managed policies, set `Scope` to `AWS`.
+To list only the customer-managed policies in your AWS account, set `Scope` to `Local`.
+If a scope is not supplied, `ALL` policies are returned.

 See the [AWS documentation on IAM Managed Policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-managedpolicy.html) for additional information.